 Lecturer in Media and Cultural Studies

 Dr Nicole Matthews lectures across media and cultural studies at the Department of Media, Music, Communication and Cultural Studies at Macquarie University in Sydney.
-She graduated from Adelaide University with a BA (Hons) in English and Politics in 1991, and undertook her PhD at Griffith University, completing her doctorate in 1997.
+She graduated from Adelaide University with a BA (Hons) in English and Politics and undertook her PhD at Griffith University.

 During her time as a research student she served as the Women's Officer for the Council of Australian Postgraduate Associations.
 She lectured in media and cultural studies at Liverpool John Moores University in the UK from 1995 to 2007, where she also completed a Graduate Diploma in Education.
 She was on the executive of the Women's Studies Network (UK) for some years, has been co-convenor of the list-serv Surveillance since 1997 and is the book reviews editor for the journal Somatechnics.

-Recent funded research projects include research, with Jemina Napier, David Parker and Sherman Young and in partnership with the Deaf Society of NSW on "Participatory media and Deaf people: using digital storytelling to identify multimedia use and accessibility" and, in partnership with the Dementia Training Study Centre (SA/NT) on the use of digital life stories for dementia education of media, health and social care workers.
+Her recent funded research projects include work, in partnership with the Deaf Society of NSW, on young Deaf peoples' use of video for storytelling and, with the Dementia Training Study Centre (SA/NT), research exploring the use of digital life stories in dementia education for medical, health and social care workers.

-Nicole's work is positioned at the intersection of auto/biography, Deaf and disability studies, popular genres of broadcast and electronic media, and education.
+Nicole's work brings together auto/biography, Deaf and disability studies, popular genres of broadcast and electronic media, and education.
 Her enduring interest is the role of media in processes of social and political change.

-She has supervised doctoral projects around: genealogies of animal representation, propaganda culture under Pinochet, collaborative partnerships enabling children's access to IT in Malaysia, and autobiographical writing by mothers of children with disability.
+She has supervised doctoral projects around: autobiographical writing by mothers of children with disability, the role of music in Deaf identity, non-normative embodiment in gaming, storyteller-producer relationships in radio documentary; genealogies of animal representation, propaganda culture under Pinochet, collaborative partnerships enabling children's access to IT in Malaysia, and the embodiment of sound in cinema.